IT Knowledge

 COO and co-founder

 Before launching proper Identity Access Management practices inside your company, understanding key concepts will help you avoid rookie mistakes on your path to an organisation that is running smoothly and safely.
-IAM will help you to save time with automated user provisioning but also keeo it safe with role based access control.
+A foundational element of IAM is the concept of digital identity, which represents the collection of data attributes that identify users or devices within your systems.
+IAM will help you to save time with automated user provisioning but also keep it safe with role based access control.

 In the life time of any company comes the point where questions get asked on the management of new users that arrive or the handling of accesses.
+Managing user access efficiently is crucial, and IAM systems streamline the request access process by verifying and authorizing access requests based on predefined policies.
 In the early days of a company life cycle this is often being done ad-hoc or by sharing accesses between colleagues.
 This can work for a while but there comes the moment where things get messy, cyberrisks increase and the first audit reveals how much your are overpaying your software subscriptions because you have no idea about your user identities.
+Password management is important in these scenarios, but relying solely on it has limitations compared to more advanced authentication methods.

 Sounds relatable?
 I feel you.
 This is a very common pain in companies.
 No idea where to start?
 Well, then this article is for you.
-Understanding the core concepts of Identity and Access Management (IAM) is essential for effectively implementing and managing IAM systems within your company.
-Otherwise you risk that actionism will not solve the problem but just increase the complexity and confusion for your team.
+Understanding the core concepts of Identity and Access Management (IAM) is essential for effectively implementing and managing IAM systems within your company, especially as IAM secures the enterprise network and supports operational efficiency.
+Otherwise you risk that actionism will not solve the problem but just increase the complexity and confusion for your team, especially if user expectations around security and usability are not met.
+Poor IAM practices can also negatively impact data security, increasing the risk of compliance failures and data breaches.
 Here’s a deeper dive into each of these fundamental concepts:

 This is the most theoretical part of the article.
 Afterwards, it is getting hands-on, promise!
 Digital resources are the assets that an organization aims to protect and manage access to through IAM.
+IAM is used to control access to certain resources within the organization.
 These resources can be varied and include:

 • Web Applications: Online platforms that provide various services to users, such as email, document storage, or e-commerce sites.
 This is commonly known as SaaS.
 You probably use already a lot and certainly there are even more that you are not even aware of.
 (This is called Shadow IT, but this is another story).